Design and Analysis of Phase Conjugation-Based Self-Alignment Beamforming for RIS-Assisted Terahertz SWIPT: TRANSFER MODEL

 where $S$ is the average power density, and the electric field of the incident carrier signal into $U_{n,m}$ is given by

 According to the law of energy conservation, the power of reflected signal by the unit cell $U_{n,m}$ is determined as the product of the incident signal power and the square of the reflection coefficient.
-This relationship can be written as
+This relationship can be written as $P_{n,m}^t$ represents the power of reflected signal by the transmitter.